Do you love flowering plants and want to grow them on your balcony? Follow all these Tips to Start a Balcony Flower Garden!

 4. Don’t Grow Annuals from Seeds

-Quirky advice?
+Unusual advice?
 Well, no!
-First, growing plants from seeds are not easy; it requires effort and time.
+First, growing plants from seeds is not easy – it requires effort and time.
 Second, plants (annuals) take time when grown from seeds, and if you have not started the seeds at the right time, they will begin to flower late, maybe at the end of the season.

 5. Grow in Combinations

-Even better, choose a color palette using different tones or shades of the same color, or using complementary colors to create a more beautiful vista.
+You can even select a color palette having tones or shades of the same color or try contrasting colors to create a more beautiful vista.

-10. Buy Accessories and Pebbles
+10. Buy Accessories